mbadwa/devops-notes/Kubernetes-notes/kubernetes-notes.md

 ![alt](./img/kubernetes.png)
 ### Master node/Control Plane

 -  It is the node that manages worker nodes.
 You connect to Master node and give instructions to it to run so and so containers.
 It takes the action based on the requirements.
-In Master node you have four services API Server, Schedular, Controller Manager and etcd.
-You can also add other services as addons, the above four main services in Control Plane.
+In Master node, you have four services; API Server, Schedular, Controller Manager and etcd.
+You can also add other services as addons, the above are the four main services in Control Plane.
+Let's get a breakdown of functionality of each service.

 #### Kube API Server

 - This is the main hero!
 Handles all the requests and enable communication across all stack services.
 It handles all incoming and outgoing communications in a Kubernetes cluster.
-When you want to send instructions to Kubernetes Kube API Server is going to receive that and pass it over to other services, i.e. Scheduler, etcd, Control Manager and worker nodes.
+When you want to send instructions to Kubernetes, Kube API Server is going to receive that and pass it over to other services, i.e. Scheduler, etcd, Control Manager and worker nodes.
-- Component on the Master exposes the Kubernetes API.
-If one would like can also build a tool that integrates with Kubernetes API, or a use a third party tool altogether that integrates with Kubernetes like, monitoring agents, logging agents, web dashboards.
+- A component on the Master exposes the Kubernetes API.
+If one would prefer, can also build a tool that integrates with Kubernetes API, or a use a third party tool altogether that integrates with Kubernetes like, monitoring agents, logging agents, web dashboards.
 - It is the frontend of for the Kubernetes control plane
-- Admins connect to it through **Kubectl** CLI
+- Admins connect to it through **Kubectl CLI**
 - There is a Web Dashboard that can be integrated with API Server
 - And many more integrations